dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 It is an error to call an expression whose type is potentially nullable and not `dynamic`.

-It is an error for an instance field with no static initializer to have a potentially nullable type unless the variable or field is marked with the `lazy` modifier.
+It is an error if an instance field with potentially nullable type has no initializer expression and is not initialized in a constructor via an initializing formal or an initializer list entry, unless the variable or field is marked with the `late` modifier.

-It is an error if a local variable that is potentially non-nullable and is not marked `lazy` is used before it is definitely assigned (see Definite Assignment below).
+It is an error if a local variable that is potentially non-nullable and is not marked `late` is used before it is definitely assigned (see Definite Assignment below).

-It is an error if a method, function, getter, or closure with a potentially non-nullable return type does not definitely complete (see Definite Completion below).
+It is an error if a method, function, getter, or function expression with a potentially non-nullable return type does not definitely complete (see Definite Completion below).

 It is an error if an optional parameter (named or otherwise) with no default value has a potentially non-nullable type.